ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: System Design

+Developers can also implement additional functions and properties to complete the \texttt{DataClass}.
+If developers want the user to be able to use the functionality directly, they need to add the \texttt{GenieFunction} and \texttt{GenieProperty} annotation.
+An example of that can be found in \autoref{fig:overview} left (see \texttt{document} and the \texttt{CreateSharedDoc} in \texttt{SharedDoc}).
+Sometimes, developers may want to implement internal housekeeping functions, such as clearing the application cache or managing internal database transactions.
+Those functions/properties should not be annotated and will not be called by \mr{}.

 The \texttt{HelperClass} allows developers to define new types that can be used in the \texttt{DataClass}.
-For example, \mr{} already provides a basic \texttt{DateTime} \texttt{HelperClass} that can be used to represent a date.
-It can support operations like offsetting the time by a certain amount of time or setting the year/month/day/hour/minute/second/day of the week to a certain value.
-It allows commands such as ``last Thursday'', which can be translated to ``\texttt{DateTime.Current.offset(week: -1).set(weekOfTheDay: 4)}''.
-Other \texttt{HelperClass} instances can be defined by the developer to support more complex operations such as length unit conversion and so on.
-The \texttt{HelperClass} is only required to have a \texttt{constructor} method that takes the data as input and initializes the instance. \mr{} will also generate a \texttt{Current} property for the \texttt{HelperClass} that returns the instance that is being referred to by the user. \mr{} does not keep track of the instances of \texttt{HelperClass} separately in memory, but instead, they will be part of the \texttt{DataClass} that uses them.
+A specific example is the \mr{}-supplied \texttt{DateTime} \texttt{HelperClass}.
+It can support operations like offsetting the time by a certain amount or setting the year/month/day/hour/minute/second/day of the week to a certain value.
+It allows commands such as ``last Thursday'' to be translated to ``\texttt{DateTime.Current.offset(week: -1).set(weekOfTheDay: 4)}''.
+The developer can define other \texttt{HelperClass} instances to support more complex operations such as length unit conversion.
+Similarly, the \texttt{HelperClass} needs to have a \texttt{GenieClass} annotation and needs to inherit from \texttt{HelperClass}.
+The \texttt{HelperClass} only requires a \texttt{constructor} method that takes the data as input and initializes the instance. \mr{} will also generate a \texttt{Current} property for the \texttt{HelperClass} that returns the instance that is being referred to by the user. \mr{} does not keep track of the instances of \texttt{HelperClass} separately in memory, but instead, they will be part of the \texttt{DataClass} that uses them.

 For both \texttt{DataClass} and \texttt{HelperClass}, the developer can define a \texttt{description} method to customize the string representation of the instance for response generation.
-By default, \mr{} will generate a JSON-like representation using all the properties of the instance.
+By default, \mr{} will generate a JSON-like representation using all the instance's properties.

-\textbf{Natural language annotations.} \mr{} calls an LLM with the functions and properties labeled \texttt{GenieFunction} and \texttt{GenieProperty} in a format resembling a class definition to teach the LLM the app's functionality.
-If the design of the classes is unusual, the developer needs to define a few example commands and the corresponding \mrd{} to teach the LLM the syntax (see \autoref{sec:mr-modules}).

-For example, when building an example food ordering app, we represent both the current shopping cart and previously placed orders using the same \texttt{Order} object and distinguishing them with the \texttt{orderPlaced} property.
-We found that the LLM cannot parse some of the commands correctly, and we need to provide two examples to fix the majority of parsing errors.